top of page

-clients represent some of the most impressive organizations, and ideas of our time.
+Our clients represent some of the most innovative organizations and ideas of our time

 We have a long history with the American Red Cross from training disaster spokespersons to supporting communications around national and international programs, including disaster response and recovery, mobile preparedness apps, blood services, and first aid training, including Gabrielle Giffords Honorary Save-a-Life Training on Capitol Hill and in 100 communities.